hly1204/library/docs/fft.md

 \end{array}
 $$

-Note that the input is in bit-reversal order, so we are able to avoid explicit bit-reverse step by using the above pseudocode.
+Note that the input is in bit-reversed order, so we are able to avoid explicit bit-reverse step by using the above pseudocode.

 ### Basic tricks